Connect with others who understand.

 Antibiotics

 Hemoptysis can occur as the result of infections.
-If this is the case, your doctor will prescribe a course of oral antibiotics to treat the underlying infection.
+If this is the case, your doctor will likely prescribe a course of oral antibiotics to treat the underlying infection.

 Cough Suppression

 Cough-suppressing opioid medications may be used to help prevent irritation in the lungs and airways due to prolonged or intense coughing.
+Your doctor may also provide other cough relief recommendations.

 Endoscopy